andrewcumming/phys457/lecture25.md

 $$d\Gamma = {\alpha \omega^3 d\Omega\over 2\pi c^2} \left|\braket{2p|\mathbf{\epsilon}\cdot\hat{\mathbf{r}}|1s}\right|^2.$$

-If we choose the polarization direction to be the $z$-direction, we can do the integrals just like we did for the Stark effect:
+As an example, assume that the polarization we are looking at is in the $z$-direction (since the polarization is perpendicular to the propagation direction, this means we are considering photons propagating outwards in the equatorial plane).
+Then we can do the integrals just like we did for the Stark effect:

 $$\int dr\ r^2 R^\star_{2,1} r R_{1,0} = \sqrt{3\over 2} {2^8\over 3^5} a_0$$